Kampfgeschwader 100: Crimea, Black Sea, Northern Caucasus

 KG 100 accomplished little else because of adverse weather conditions.
 The torpedo-equipped KG 26 was brought in to increase German air power.
 The Black Sea Fleet transported 100,000 men and hundreds of artillery pieces to Kerch between 20 January and 11 February.
 At Sevastopol, 764 ST of fuel, 1700 ST of supplies were sent to the port.
 On 13 February, the cruiser Komintern and destroyer Shaumyan brought in 1,034 soldiers and 200 tons of supplies.
 The cruiser Krasny Krym and destroyer Dzerzhinskiy brought in a further 1,075 men on 14 February.
 The next day, the minesweeper T410 brought in 650 and evacuated 152.
 On 17 February, the transport Belostok brought in 871 men.
 The Black Sea Fleet regularly shelled German positions on the coast.
 The Luftwaffe increased its pressure, dispatching KG 27, KG 55, and KG 100 to bomb the ports at Anapa, Tuapse, and Novorossiysk on the Caucasian Black Sea coast.
 On 20 February, the 1900 LT transport Kommunist was sunk by Bätcher.

-I./KG 100 lost one bomber and 16 damaged in air raids on Saki on 19 February.
+I./KG 100 lost one bomber with 16 damaged in air raids on Saki on 19 February.
 It bombed Sevastopol on 3 March and carried out mining and ship attacks off the city, and Kerch, throughout March.
 In February and March 1942 the German air units began to take a heavy toll on Soviet shipping.
 Soviet fighter resistance claimed one bomber from I./KG 100 on 16 and 17 March despite protection by III./JG 77 on both missions.
 The first loss was attributed to the 27 IAP regiment from the VVS Crimean Front.
 KG 100 moved to VIII.
 Fliegerkorps commanded by Wolfram Freiherr von Richthofen from 7 June to 2 July.
-The group took part in huge bombing operations over Sevastopol, which began on 2 June, five days before Erich von Manstein, commanding 11th Army, began the offensive against the city.
+The group took part in huge bombing operations over Sevastopol, which began on 2 June, five days before Erich von Manstein, 11th Army commander, began the offensive against the city.
 With StG 77 and KG 76, the group dropped 570 tons of bombs and 500 SC50 bombs.
 The attack units of Luftflotte 4 dropped 2,264 tons of bombs and 23,800 incendiary bombs in 3,069 sorties.
 Some individual crews flew up to 18 missions on this day.

 Eight days into the air offensive, Leutnant Herbert Klein scored a direct hit on the 4,727-ton Abkhaziya which exploded and sank.
 The rest of the group sank the destroyer Svobodnyy.
 On 26 June the supply ship Tashkent evaded I./KG 100's attacks but the escorting destroyer Bezuprechnyy was sunk by StG 77.
 StG 77 and KG 100 proceeded to chase Tashkent for four hours.
 Commander Vasiliy Yeroshenko rushed around the bridge observing the dive-bomber attacks and calling out orders for evasive action.
 After 335 bombs had been dropped, the ship was damaged but escaped with 2,100 wounded soldiers on board.
 In the following days, KG 100 returned to the port and crews reported mass destruction of entire streets with the use of heavy bombs.